spacebanana420/ffscala/README.md

 # Documentation

-Most functions return an empty list or int of value "-1" when there is an error in the arguments you passed to them and there is no default choice or error handling in that function.

-The documentation is separated into multiple pages, each being respective to a component of the library.
+FFscala has documentation separated into multiple pages, each being respective to a component of the library and a different type of FFmpeg functionality.

 * [Getting Started](docs/gettingstarted.md)
   * An introductory guide to FFscala, what it can do and how to use the library.